It’s easy to tell someone that they are mistaken or wrong. It rarely encourages teamwork or useful dialog.

 You Must Be Mistaken

-In one my my early jobs I worked with an extremely talented Vietnamese engineer who had gotten out of Vietnam after the fall of Saigon in a leaky fishing boat with his father and brother.
+In one of my early jobs I worked with an extremely talented Vietnamese engineer who had gotten out of Vietnam after the fall of Saigon in a leaky fishing boat with his father and brother.
 It was a difficult journey but they managed to escape, avoid drowning, and ultimately resettle in San Jose.

 We were hired on the same day and went through orientation together.
 He was quiet and kept to himself but we were assigned to the same project and got to know one another over the course of a few months working together.